ryaeg/cpp-1/exercises/concept/election-day/.docs/introduction.md

 int& savings{main_acc};
 // => main_acc and savings are 1'000'000

-// try to reseat savings to use main account savings = side_acc;
+// try to reseat savings to use side account savings = side_acc;
 // savings and main_acc are now -20
 // as this uses the **value** of side_acc